 After switching to Safari, I can have more tabs and apps open without my network slowing down.
 Safari won’t cost a Mac user a thing but can make a pretty big difference when it comes to speed.

 Already using Safari?
 Over time, a build-up of files can start to slow it down.
 Deleting some history and bookmarks will help.

 To reset Safari, go to Safari > Preferences > Privacy > Manage Website Data to delete cookies and data stored from websites — a lot of data will slow Safari down.
 (In older versions, there is a “Reset Safari” option in the Safari menu).

 Clearing your history (Safari > Clear History) will also help.

 3. Check for Viruses and Malware

-While Macs may not be as prone to viruses, malware and adware are a common issue.
+While Macs may not be as prone to viruses, malware and adware are common issues.

 Malware and adware are essentially programs that hitchhiked a ride on something you downloaded from the internet and spy on your web browsing in order to target you with ads and pop-ups.